Ivan VI, Emperor of All Russia

 When Ekaterina’s uncle Peter the Great died in 1725, Peter’s second wife succeeded to the throne as Catherine I, Empress of All Russia.
 However, she died two years later and was succeeded by Peter the Great’s 11-year-old grandson, the only remaining male Romanov, as Peter II, Emperor of All Russia.
 In 1730, 14-year-old Peter II died of smallpox.
 With Peter II’s death, the direct male line of the Romanov dynasty ended.
 He had left no descendants and had not named an heir.

 Empress Anna had married when she was a teenager but her husband died two months after the wedding and Anna never remarried.
-Because her marriage was an unhappy one, Anna’s sister Ekaterina Ivanovna and her daughter Elisabeth had returned to Russia in 1722.
+Because her marriage was unhappy, Anna’s sister Ekaterina Ivanovna and her daughter Elisabeth returned to Russia in 1722.
 In 1732, Empress Anna Ivanovna announced that the throne would be inherited in the male line of her niece, born Elisabeth of Mecklenburg-Schwerin, the daughter of Anna’s sister Ekaterina Ivanovna and Karl Leopold, Duke of Mecklenburg-Schwerin.
 This was an attempt to secure the future of the Russian throne for the descendants of Ivan V, Tsar of All Russia instead of the descendants of his half-brother Peter I (the Great), Emperor of All Russia.

 In 1733, Elisabeth of Mecklenburg-Schwerin converted to Russian Orthodoxy and was given the name Anna Leopoldovna and the title Grand Duchess.
 Six years later, Anna Leopoldovna married Anton Ulrich of Brunswick-Wolfenbüttel, son of Ferdinand Albrecht II, Duke of Brunswick-Wolfenbüttel.
 Anton had lived in Russia since 1733 so the couple could get to know each other.
 On August 23, 1740, Anna Leopoldovna gave birth to a son, Ivan Antonovich.
 Empress Anna adopted the infant Ivan Antonovich on October 5, 1740, and proclaimed him heir to the Russian throne.
-Twenty-three days after proclaiming the infant Ivan Antonovich her heir, Anna I, Empress of All Russia was dead at the age of 48 and two-month-old Ivan Antonovich was Ivan VI, Emperor of All Russia.
+Twenty-three days after proclaiming the infant Ivan Antonovich her heir, Anna I, Empress of All Russia died at the age of 48, and two-month-old Ivan Antonovich was Ivan VI, Emperor of All Russia.

 Ivan’s father, Anton Ulrich of Brunswick-Wolfenbüttel; Credit – Wikipedia